reuben-thomas/tp/docs/DeveloperGuide.md

 The command syntax highlighter only distinguishes between commands, prefixes, and arguments.
 However, the parser may reject commands on a basis such as invalid arguments, repeated or unique prefixes, or invalid authorization for a command, which is not reflected in the syntax highlighter.
+On the other hand, the syntax highlighter may show a warning for additional whitespace or extra characters, which are ignored by the parser.

+This may be confusing to the user if the syntax highlighter shows a command as valid, but the parser rejects it, and the same goes for the opposite.

-In order to build a more robust syntax highlighter, we plan to enforce that validation should be done at the individual parser level, and not at the ui level.
-This would likely mean adding to a `Parser` interface to validate and return a set of arguments.
+In order to build a more robust syntax highlighter that is consistent with the parser, we plan to add to a `Parser` interface such that should be done at the individual parser level, and not at the ui level as it is now.

-### 4. Authentication: Add a new user workflow, and allow changing credentials

-Currently, only a prebuilt admin account created during initial registration is allowed.
-In a future implementation we will direct new users to a register page to create the admin account and allow modifying of credentials after to offer a smoother DeskFlow experience.

-### 5. Editing orgID collapses titlePane
+### 4. Editing orgID collapses `TitlePane`

-When a user edits the orgID of an expanded titlePane, the titlePane should stay expanded to maximise user experience.
-In a future implementation we plan to add a Focus command to allow users to expand a titlePane of their choice to make DeskFlow more friendly for CLI users and keep expanded titlePanes expanded even if orgID is changed.
+When the addressbook is modified, the Ui must independently preserve the state of which `TitlePane` is expanded or collapsed.
+We make use of the `orgId` associated with the contact in each titlePane to uniquely identify the contact within, and to preserve the expanded or collapsed state.
+However, when the orgID is changed, this method no longer works.

+To fix this, in the future we will assign each contact `TitlePane` a unique ID instead of using the `orgId`.
+This ID will remain persistent regardless of the values assigned to the contact.

+### 5. `findby` Command: Does not validate input fields

+Unlike other commands that accept multiple prefixes, the `findby` command does not validate the values for each prefix.
+One reason for this is convenience, since rather than type out the status `servicing`, the user can simply type `ser`.

+Unfortunately, this is still limited, since it does not prevent the user from typing an invalid status that will never match with any contact such as `ser1`.

+Thus, in the future, we will implement an additional validation step that will at least check if the value may be a partial match based on the constraints of a prefix.
+Our approach to this would be to add a partial validation function in addition to the existing validation functions in `ParserUtil.java`.

-### 6. Pop-up window refocusing
+### 6. Pop-up Windows for Help, Login, and Register Require Manual

-Currently, minimising pop up windows such as the help and login window followed by running commands to open them again will not bring the windows back into focus unless they are manually restored.
+Currently, minimising pop up windows such as the help, login, and register window followed by running commands to open them again will not bring the windows back into focus unless they are manually restored.
 This affects user experience, and thus we intend to create more dynamic pop-up windows in future iterations which will come back into focus if the commands are run again.

+### 7. UserInterface: `toggle-expand` command

+Currently, if a user wishes to expand or collapse all the `TitlePane` components, they must do so by clicking on the GUI.
+However, since DeskFlow is intended to be a `CLI-first` application, this is not ideal.
+We wish to expand on the feature by adding a command to perform the same action.

+We plan to implement a `toggle-expand` command that will allow the user to expand or collapse all the `TitlePane` components.
+This will have to go hand in with fixing the aforementioned fix of storing the state of the `TitlePane` as a unique identifier.

+### 8. Authentication: No password reset, password recovery

+To satisfy the single user constraints of the project we have locked down DeskFlow to a single user with a fixed set of credentials registered at the start of launch.
+However, this hinders user experience as user might forget or want to reset their passwords.
+Currently, the only way is to manually delete the accounts.json stored and register again.
+Thus, we plan to add functionality for password reset and recovery in a future implementation of DeskFlow.

 --------------------------------------------------------------------------------------------------------------------